supande/Taxi_project_626/README.md

 ```

-Note- Some codes are not showing output, even though they are correct
+Note- Some codes are not showing output, even though they are correct.
+Maybe it is my system's problem.

 Q8.
 For other numeric types besides lat and lon, what are the min and max values?